Updated Dec. 20, 2019

 Or, of course, if you work with a tax professional, you can set up a meeting with her or him to go over any W-4 changes you need to make.

-Figure now for correct filing amount: The form changes were made in response to this filing season's debacle, where lots of folks were freaked out and, in many cases outraged, that they weren't getting the same size refunds to which they had become accustomed.
+Figure now for correct filing amount: The form changes were made in response to the 2019 filing season's debacle, where lots of folks were freaked out and, in many cases outraged, that they weren't getting the same size refunds to which they had become accustomed.

 Yes, the smaller than expected refunds were, in many cases, the fault of taxpayers who didn't update their old W-4s to reflect the new filing realities of the Tax Cuts and Jobs Act (TCJA).